GildedSound/Quadify/README.md

 * **Metadata now dynamically updates AND scrolls if the length of title and or artist are longer than the width of the white dividing line.** I might adjust the speed of them, title slower than artist, just in case both are scrolling at the same time.

 * **Album art dynamically displays thanks to the way that Volumio uses metadata to scrape for images.** Volumio finds an image using ‘artist’ and ‘album’ metadata, and we display it.
 It refreshes on every track – even when listening to live radio through BBC Sounds thanks to the way it handles metadata streaming.
 However, if album art isn't loaded by Volumio, we can't load it either.
-Check the Volumio UI to see what is being cached.
+Check the Volumio UI to see what is being cached, but 'normal' artist and title metadata will almost always display an image.

 ## AirPlay Mode Appearance Tweaks: